-In countries along the trade chain where the ivory trafficking is especially prevalent, we work to improve the work of the judiciary and enhance the capacity of local enforcement units, including customs.
-We work with governments to inventory and secure ivory stockpiles, often by destroying them to ensure that the ivory cannot re-enter the illegal trade.
+In countries along the trade chain, where ivory trafficking is especially prevalent, we strive to improve the work of the judiciary and enhance the capacity of local enforcement units, including customs.
+We help governments inventory and secure ivory stockpiles, often by destroying them to ensure that the ivory cannot re-enter the illegal trade.

 To build support for elephant conservation and help stop ivory trafficking in the U.S., in 2013 WCS launched the 96 Elephants campaign.
 Since then, hundreds of thousands of supporters have pledged not to buy or sell ivory and to support a ban on commercial sales of ivory.
-Such bans have now been passed in New York and New Jersey, and many other states are close behind.
+In 2016, a federal ivory ban went into effect—a complement to the bans passed in key states like Hawaii, California, New York, and New Jersey.

 Project for the Application of Law for Fauna (PALF) is a multi-partner venture, including WCS, that works to stop wildlife trafficking in the Republic of Congo.
 PALF investigates promising leads, coordinates arrests, and follows and supports legal proceedings, minimizing opportunities for corruption and helping ensure deterrent sentences are handed down.